nicholas-fedor/shoutrrr/docs/services/incident/pagerduty/index.md

 2. add an 'Events API V2' integration to the service.
 Note the value of the `Integration Key`

-The host is always `events.pagerduty.com`, so you do not need to explicitly specify it, however you can provide one if you prefer, of if there is a need to override the default.
+The host is always `events.pagerduty.com`, so you do not need to explicitly specify it, however you can provide one if you prefer, or if there is a need to override the default.

 ```
 pagerduty:///eb243592-faa2-4ba2-a551q-1afdf565c889